Nagar2nd/Swiggy-Analysis-using-Mysql/README.md

 9.Display all orders placed in the last 30 days.

-10.List all delivery partners who have completed more than 1 delivery Find the customers who have placed orders on exactly three different days.
+10.List all delivery partners who have completed more than 1 delivery.

+11.Find the customers who have placed orders on exactly three different days.

-Find the delivery partner who has worked with the most different customers.
+12.Find the delivery partner who has worked with the most different customers.

-Identify customers who have the same city and have placed orders at the same restaurants, but on different dates.
+13.Identify customers who have the same city and have placed orders at the same restaurants, but on different dates.